truenas/documentation/content/Solutions/Optimizations/Security.md

 To fully customize the share settings, select *No presets* for the *Purpose*.
 Unless a specific purpose for the share is required, it is recommended to select *Default share parameters* as the *Purpose*.

-SMB Server Signing is recommended.
-To enable Server Signing, go to **Services > SMB > Edit > Auxiliary Parameters** and add this string to the *Auxilary Parameters* field:

-`server signing = mandatory`

-Then save, stop, and restart the SMB service.

 ## SSH

 Using Secure Shell (SSH) to connect to your TrueNAS is very helpful when issuing commands through the CLI.